mathiask88/node-snap7/README.md

 If you don't want to use the `prebuild` for the platform you are installing on, specify the `--build-from-source` flag when you install.

-For compiling you need the following requirements:
+For building from source you need the following requirements:

  - Windows:
     - Visual Studio 2010 Express or higher e.g [Visual Studio 2015 Express](https://www.visualstudio.com/de/vs/visual-studio-express/)